madetech/learn/guides/08-Continuous-Integration/README.md

       - ruby/bundle-install
       - run: bundle exec rspec
 ```
-If you are using a Ruby project, note that this config should be very similar to the pre-populated `config.yml` file you got in the CircleCI tutorial linked above.
+If you're using a Ruby project, note that this config should be very similar to the pre-populated `config.yml` file you got in the CircleCI tutorial linked above.
 You also have [this deployed Ruby project](https://github.com/rf-mt/simple-sinatra-app/blob/master/.circleci/config.yml) for reference.

 Note that the above `config.yml` assumes you have a `Gemfile` - which can be as simple as [this one](https://github.com/claresudbery/mars-rover-kata-ruby/blob/fdff2aefca3456dddab635f494fd885b63aa965e/Gemfile).
 You'll also need a `Gemfile.lock` later on to get Heroku working - you can create one by running `bundle install` after you've added your `Gemfile`.